arduino/help-center-content/content/Software Support/IDE Settings/Open-the-Arduino15-folder.md

 ![Enabling hidden files in the Files application on Ubuntu.](img/ubuntu-files-hidden.png)

+> [!NOTE]
-> **Note:** By default the folder is hidden; therefore, if you're unable to locate the Arduino15 folder please refer to the bottom of the page.
+> By default the folder is hidden; therefore, if you're unable to locate the Arduino15 folder please refer to the bottom of the page.

 ---